 From Millbrook, Leary went on lecture tours to promote his ideas, encouraging young minds to “Tune in, Turn On and Drop out” .
 This was at the height of the sixties counterculture revolution where media focused more on the drug-taking hippy than the previous generation’s Rat-Pack alcoholic.

 Attending a lecture by Leary was a “hip” thing to do for some college students.
 The Lennon-led Beatles were in vogue and a few “liberated” youth let their hair down, wore funny clothes and tried new things including drugs.
-Some dropped-out, a few became Far Left college professors but the vast majority cut their hair, got a well-paying job and became their parents.
+Some dropped-out, a few became Far Left college professors but the vast majority cut their hair, got a good-paying job and became their parents.

 Most people are slaves to convention and Leary envisioned people having the ability to change.
 To spread his message to a sixties audience, his lecture was a multi-media extravaganza – a psychedelic light show, often using young musicians and wearing guru costumes.
 Like William James, Leary explained how psychedelic drug taking could be a religious experience or “divine process”.
 Taking LSD was likened to a sacrament.